About AP® Exams

 Taking the AP exam this year?
 Check out our AP Exam Schedule and Dates page for the latest exam schedule and test dates.

-Who Is Eligible to Take the AP Exam?
+Who Is Eligible to Take AP Exams?

 High school students around the world can take AP exams.
 If you are in a high school that is offering AP classes, you can enroll in the class and take the exams.
 Most students take AP exams starting from 10th grade.
 In some cases, students take AP tests even during 9th grade.
 However, this is not typically recommended due to the lack of preparation for college-level courses at this age.